alexsmid/RaspTemp/README.md

 # RaspTemp
 This is to set up an newly installed Raspberry Pi OS Lite with a small webpage to display the temperature from a DS18B20.

+## Instruction

 - Add file named "ssh" on the boot partition, to enable SSH

 ### Set up new user, remove default
--SSH to it, user "pi" password "raspberry".
+- SSH to it, user "pi" password "raspberry".
 ```
 sudo adduser tempmeasureuser
 ```